apache/trafficserver/doc/admin-guide/plugins/ja3_fingerprint.en.rst

 .. option:: --ja3log

    This option enables logging to the file ``ja3_fingerprint.log`` in the standard logging directory.
 The format is ::

       [time] [client IP] [JA3 string] [JA3 hash]

    By default this is not enabled.

+.. option:: --modify-incoming

+   As described above, typically, the ``X-JA3-Sig`` header is added to the request as it is sent upstream so that any upstream hosts can make use of it.
+The ``--modify-incoming`` option instructs the plugin to add the ``X-JA3-Sig`` header field earlier on the incoming request so that other plugins can make use of it while processing the request.
+To be precise, ``--modify-incoming`` adds the ``X-JA3-Sig`` header field in the ``TS_HTTP_READ_REQUEST_HDR_HOOK`` hook rather than the default ``TS_HTTP_SEND_REQUEST_HDR_HOOK`` hook.

+   This option is only useful when the plugin is configured as a global plugin.
+By default this is not enabled.

 Requirement
 =============